shawngraham/hist3812-f22/content/syllabus/gpt3.md

 Riel remembers when the Métis were in control of their own destiny and he wonders what will become of his people now that they are under the Canadian government's control.
 ```

-If you dig into the details, you could fine-tune GPT-3 on a series of academic articles about Louis Riel, and then create a question-and-answer bot to power a website.
-Really, the potential for AI and history is enormous.
-Have a look around, and see what inspires you.

-Now you have a series of scenes that you could use GPT-3 to generate dialogue for, or artwork for.
+Now you have a series of scenes that you could use GPT-3 to generate dialogue for, or artwork for; you could give it examples of Riel's speeches and cadences and so on.
 Notice that I'm generating histories about *very traditional* topics in Canadian History.
 Remembering our discussion about the work of [Saidiya Hartman](https://doi.org/10.1215/-12-2-1), how might you craft 'critical fabulations' that follow her lead?

 BUT, as students, as historians, we can't just make things willy-nilly.
 Any creation you make with GPT-3 _must_ be accompanied with your analysis of its design. **Without** that critical engagement, you are not doing history, you're merely _toying_ with it.